daattali/beautiful-jekyll/_drafts/2016-08-02-hyperion-lightberry-openelec-kodi.md

 - Connect the lightberry box to the LED strip, the raspberry pi and to the power supply.

 ## Hyperion installation and configuration

-To get hyperion running we will use a very good tool called HyperCon.
-It is a jar file so you will need Java(JRE).